JanneMattila/azure-storage-demos/blob-tags/README.md

 We want to remove these tags to save costs.

-In the below, we'll create simple implementation that enables you to test this in isolation and helps to estimate the cleanup process duration and costs.
+In the below, we'll create implementation that enables you to test this in isolation.
+This allows us to run this in enough large scale so that we can extrapolate and better estimate the durations and costs.

+Here are the high level steps:
+First, we need to generate test data for this scenario.
+Second, we need to find only those blobs that have tags which is in this scenario only 10 % of the total blobs.
+Lastly, we'll clean the tags from blobs found in the previous step.
-Here are the steps described in more detail below:
+Each of these steps is described in detail below:

 1. Generate test data
 2. Upload test files